youssef-attai/color-picker-tray/README.md

-# Color Picker Tray App
+# Color picker tray

-A simple color picker tray app for both Windows and Linux.
+A simple color picker tray application for both Windows and Linux.

 ## How to run on your machine